 If your landlord does nothing about the problems you have reported, send a reminder letter, asking your landlord to contact you within 48 hours, or you will have to take further action.

 If there is still no response, write to your landlord to tell them you will be reporting the matter to the council's environmental health department.
-(Council tenants do not have this option - for more information, see the section on repairs in social housing.)
+(Council tenants do not have this option.
+Read more about repairs in social housing.)

 Asking your landlord to protect your tenancy deposit (while you're still a tenant)